The Best Pizza in Every State

 via tripadvisor.com

 Soul food is, well, the soul of the South.
-Three Birmingham brothers (and the founders of Slice) decided to apply that down-home cooking style to pizza with their aptly named “Soul Pie”—it’s topped with an irresistible sausage, black-eyed peas, turnip greens, red onion, and Pepperjack cheese.
+Three Birmingham brothers (and the founders of Slice Stone Pizza) decided to apply that down-home cooking style to pizza with their aptly named “Soul Pie”—a pie topped with irresistible sausage, black-eyed peas, turnip greens, red onion and Pepperjack cheese.
 They even have a take-home pizza kit, so you can make your own pie.
-Still hungry?
-Check out the best all-you-can-eat buffet in your state.

 Mooses Tooth Pub Pizza